 Peace has come to Colombia at long last.
-On September 26, a historic peace accord is set to be signed that would have ended a 52-year war between the Colombia government and the FARC.
+In November 2016, a peace accord was signed by the Colombia government and the FARC rebels that ended a 52-year war.
 The conflict has caused the worst case of internal displacement in the world, with more than seven million Colombians forced out of their homes.
 Over the course of the conflict, more than 200,000 people, most of whom were non-combatants, lost their lives and over 100,000 were disappeared.

 Despite the peace accord being rejected by a small margin, the commitment in Colombia to a path to peace is well established.
 As stated by President Santos, “I will not give up, I will continue to fight for peace.”